Kenneth John Acheson

 Constable Acheson was buried with full Police honours in St Mark’s Parish Churchyard, during his funeral he was described as a “young man, who, in caring for the well-being of the community, joined the RUC to help protect his fellow man.”

-Scene of explosion which killed RUC Constable Kenneth Acheson on Armagh Newry Rd At Bessbrook 4 miles out of Newry.
+Scene of explosion which killed RUC Constable Kenneth Acheson.